John Powless: Other sports career

+Later tennis career

 After his career at Wisconsin, Powless owned and operated the John Powless Tennis Center in Madison, Wisconsin.
 He was a basketball and tennis TV analyst and played tennis on the international senior circuit.
 He also won numerous national and international tennis competitions, including a 1999 U.S. Senior Open singles title.

 During the peak of his tennis playing ability in the 1950s he and his father attempted and succeeded in conquering the national clay court Father and Son championships (U.S.) following through to win five consecutive national clay court Father and Son doubles titles.
 Concurring that he achieved this in the 1950s by winning the Father and Son National Title five consecutive years with his father K.O.
 Cecil Powless.

 John started his career in ITF by earning a number one ranking in singles and doubles for men age 55 and older.
 The record for consecutive number of years held in age divisions of ITF is held by John, thus placing him as possibly contending for the spot of the greatest tennis player of all time if one uses this ranking method.
 He has also held a #1 ranking in two age divisions at the same time, several times in his ITF career.
 John was ranked as the world's number one singles player for 80 and over.
 Previous to this, in 75 and over, he held on to his #1 ranking despite the fact that he had had both knees replaced; one in 2007 and the other in 2008.

+John Powless was featured in a 2016 tennis documentary Gold Balls, directed by Kate Dandel, and a 2023 documentary about super senior tennis players: Silver Servers directed by Dan Lobb.